Or do I just think I am?

 On a walk down the nature trail at the Discovery Center at Murfree Spring in Murfreesboro, Tennesse, I noticed this little guy swimming his teensy-weensy turtle heart out in the mud and muck of a pollen-encrusted pond.
 He couldn't have been two inches long from the tip of his nose to the end of his pointy little tail.

-This little guy loves his life and makes the most of it despite
+| This little guy loves his life and makes the most of it despite his less than ideal surroundings.
+Too bad I can't say the same about myself some of the time.
+Lord, forgive me. |

 To us, I suppose it wouldn't be.
 But to him, it's the life he's been given and he seems to be very content with it.
 I wondered if he ever dreamed of a clear pond, a ramp up to his sunning perch, food that wasn't waterlogged or from the insect world.
 Maybe, but somehow I doubt it.
 I think he accepted what he had and enjoyed it to the best of his ability.